ttiimmothy/personal-portfolio-vue/README.md

-# portfolio_website_vue_vitepress
+# Personal Portfolio Vue

-This template should help get you started developing with Vue 3 in Vite.
+The personal portfolio vue template should help get you started developing with Vue 3 in Vite.

 ## Recommended IDE Setup